-- 1. Purpose.
-This Circular establishes principles for determining costs of grants, contracts and other agreements with non-profit organizations.
-It does not apply to colleges and universities which are covered by Office of Management and Budget (OMB) Circular A-21, "Cost Principles for Educational Institutions"; State, local, and federally-recognized Indian tribal governments which are covered by OMB Circular A-87, "Cost Principles for State, Local, and Indian Tribal Governments"; or hospitals.
 The principles are designed to provide that the Federal Government bear its fair share of costs except where restricted or prohibited by law.
 The principles do not attempt to prescribe the extent of cost sharing or matching on grants, contracts, or other agreements.
 However, such cost sharing or matching shall not be accomplished through arbitrary limitations on individual cost elements by Federal agencies.
-Provision for profit or other increment above cost is outside the scope of this Circular. - 2.
-Supersession.
-This Circular supersedes cost principles issued by individual agencies for non-profit organizations.

-3. Applicability.
+§230.20 Applicability.

-- a.
-These principles shall be used by all Federal agencies in determining the costs of work performed by non-profit organizations under grants, cooperative agreements, cost reimbursement contracts, and other contracts in which costs are used in pricing, administration, or settlement.
+- (a) These principles shall be used by all Federal agencies in determining the costs of work performed by non-profit organizations under grants, cooperative agreements, cost reimbursement contracts, and other contracts in which costs are used in pricing, administration, or settlement.
 All of these instruments are hereafter referred to as awards.
-The principles do not apply to awards under which an organization is not required to account to the Federal Government for actual costs incurred. - b.
-All cost reimbursement subawards (subgrants, subcontracts, etc.) are subject to those Federal cost principles applicable to the particular organization concerned.
-Thus, if a subaward is to a non-profit organization, this Circular shall apply; if a subaward is to a commercial organization, the cost principles applicable to commercial concerns shall apply; if a subaward is to a college or university, Circular A-21 shall apply; if a subaward is to a State, local, or federally-recognized Indian tribal government, Circular A-87 shall apply.
+The principles do not apply to awards under which an organization is not required to account to the Federal Government for actual costs incurred. - (b) All cost reimbursement sub-awards (subgrants, subcontracts, etc.)

+are subject to those Federal cost principles applicable to the particular organization concerned.
+Thus, if a subaward is to a non-profit organization, this part shall apply; if a subaward is to a commercial organization, the cost principles applicable to commercial concerns shall apply; if a subaward is to a college or university, 2 CFR part 220 shall apply; if a subaward is to a State, local, or federally-recognized Indian tribal government, 2 CFR part 225 shall apply.